mfeniseycopes/the-dba/README.md

 3. Create a new class by extending `SQLObject`.
 4. Make sure to set the table name within your new class before initializing any instances.
   - `self.table_name = "<your db table name>"`
-5. Create up some associations.
-Chances are you don't have a single table, so try adding some associations between your foreign and primary keys.
+5. Build associations.
+Assuming you don't have a single table, so try adding some associations between your foreign and primary keys.
 6. Play!

+*See example below or try running the code in `demo.rb`*

 ## SQLObject